BeamMP/Docs/docs/en/server/port-forwarding.md

     ---

-    This can normally be done by finding the 'Default Gateway' IP, which can be found when executing `ipconfig` in a command prompt and enter it in a web browsers address bar.
+    This can normally be done by finding the 'Default Gateway' IP, which can be found when executing `ipconfig` in a command prompt and entering it in a web browsers address bar.

 -   :material-lan-connect:{ .lg .middle } __Forward ports to your computer__